-With advice from and the support of the SENco, teachers match the learning to the needs and abilities of the pupils.
+With advice from and the support of the SENCo, teachers match the learning to the needs and abilities of the pupils.
 They use a range of strategies to develop the pupils' knowledge, understanding and skills.
 Where appropriate, materials are modified or support is provided to enable pupils with SEND to access the learning or the assessment processes.

 The school acknowledges that its practices make a difference.
 Because of this the school and teachers regularly review issues related to pupils with SEND and classroom organisation, teaching styles and methods, materials and tasks to determine how these could be improved.
+We follow guidance from The Gloucestershire Guidance Booklet for Practitioners Working with Children and Young People (0-25 years), which provides information on many adaptations that can be made to support our learners.
+Evidence-based research and literature also inform our approach to supporting children with SEN. We also use the Waves of Support Model to ensure we are meeting the needs of all children.